 While your first instinct may be to start with a lower budget, first try lowering your maximum bids.
 This may mean fewer customers visit your site.
-But if you increase your quality score and build ads with a strong performance history, you may be able to win a good ad position with a lower bid.
+Increasing you quality score and learning how to build ads that show high performance will ultimately help you win a good ad position with a lower bid.

-That would lower your cost-per-click and help stretch your budget.
 While only one ad shows at a time, running multiple ads lets you test different approaches to see what’s working best with your target customers.
-Frequently, businesses try out different ads for specific products or pages.
+You can experiment with different ads for specific products or pages.

 Review your budget and bid strategy.
 If your ad keeps pausing, your budget limit may be set too low.
-Competitive bids help your ad stay in a strong position to catch eyes and get more clicks to your website.
+Competitive bids will leave your ads poised for better performance.

 There are several strategies to help choose your keywords.

 - Use the tools right in your account to find more keywords.
-Within Microsoft Advertising, click Campaigns on the top of the page.
-Click the Keywords tab, and then click Add Keywords.
+In your Microsoft Advertising dashboard, click Campaigns at the top of the pag, then > Keywords tab,> Add Keywords.
 This will let you: